-As of 2006, the AHA and BJCP have merged the separate competition programs into a single unified program: the AHA/BJCP Sanctioned Competition Program.
-All past BJCP or AHA events will continue to be recognized.
+The BJCP runs the jointly-sponsored AHA/BJCP Sanctioned Competition Program.
 Organizers of any sanctioned event must submit their reports electronically, preferably using the Organizer Reporting System web application.

 Experience points are recorded into judge's record only after an organizer files a completed Organizer Report.
 Points claimed by a judge that cannot be verified against a corresponding Organizer Report will not be recorded.
 In this case, the judge must contact the competition organizer and request that the organizer amend the Organizer Report by sending an email to the IT Director.

-The BJCP Competition Committee (chaired by the Competition Director) determines a schedule of experience point awards, unless usurped by the BJCP Board.
-Competition organizers for both AHA/BJCP sanctioned competitions receive a copy of the schedule with their competition information package.
+The BJCP Competition Committee (chaired by the Competition Director) determines a schedule of experience point awards.
+Competition organizers for sanctioned competitions receive a copy of the schedule with their competition information package.
 Currently that schedule is: